Global Absolute Poverty: The Beginning of the End?

 Date Written: February 10, 2020

-The first Sustainable Development Goal of “Ending poverty in all its forms everywhere” must be interpreted in light of an understanding of what poverty in all its forms means societally, and cannot be reduced only to a narrowly technical understanding, even that promoted by official institutions and bodies (the SDG targets and indicators).
-There are reasons for concern that the official indicators are unsatisfactory, and that there is a considerable gap between the external or societal and the internal or technical understandings of poverty.
-Considering a range of alternative poverty lines, while otherwise broadly conforming to current approaches to global income poverty estimation, demonstrates that the poverty identification criteria can significantly influence the conclusions drawn about suitable priorities and policies.
-While poverty is expected to be nearly “eliminated” in regions other than Sub-Saharan Africa at the lowest poverty lines, this is not only not true at higher poverty lines, but the regional composition of the world’s poor changes greatly.
-The extent to which the world economy provides a suitable environment for growth in developing countries will be crucial to determining the extent of poverty reduction before 2030.
+The first Sustainable Development Goal of “Ending poverty in all its forms everywhere” must be interpreted in light of an understanding of what “poverty in all its forms” means societally.
+It cannot be reduced to a narrow technical focus on official targets and indicators.
+There are reasons for concern that the official indicators are unsatisfactory, and that there is a considerable gap between the portrait they present and the societal understanding of poverty.
+Even if conventional approaches to global poverty estimation are used, considering a range of alternative poverty lines, demonstrates that the poverty identification criterion can significantly influence the conclusions drawn about how much poverty there is, where it is, how it is evolving over time, and what are the appropriate priorities and policies.
+While poverty is expected to be nearly “eliminated” in regions other than Sub-Saharan Africa at the lowest poverty lines, this is not true at higher poverty lines.
+The projected regional composition of future poverty is also greatly dependent on the choice of poverty line, as poverty in the other world regions increases markedly at higher lines.
+The elimination of poverty by 2030 was already unlikely but the world economic contraction due to Covid-19 has made it more difficult.

 Keywords: Poverty, Income Poverty, Global Poverty, $1.90, Sdg 1, Sub-Saharan Africa, South Asia, Sustainable Development Goals